xrayian/book-library-manager-c/README.md

 ## Version 0.2

 This is a C program for managing a library.
 It allows users to add new books, issue and return books, view book lists, and save library data to a file.
+Note: This program is a work in progress and only works in windows.
+The current version is 0.2.

 ### Features